lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

 # CSS Learning Notes

+## Display type (Box model)
+  * display: block
+    - The box will break onto a new line.
+    - The width and height properties are respected.
+    - Padding, margin and border will cause other elements to be pushed away from the box.
+    - If width is not specified, the box will extend in the inline direction to fill the space available in its container.
+In most cases, the box will become as wide as its container, filling up 100% of the space available.

+  * display: inline
+    - The box will not break onto a new line.
+    - The width and height properties will not apply.
+    - Top and bottom padding, margins, and borders will apply but will not cause other inline boxes to move away from the box.
+    - Left and right padding, margins, and borders will apply and will cause other inline boxes to move away from the box.

+  * display: inline-block
+    - The width and height properties are respected.
+    - padding, margin, and border will cause other elements to be pushed away from the box.

 ## Specificity
   - Inline styles have the highest priority.
   - ID selectors are stronger than class selectors.
   - Class selectors are stronger than element selectors.
   - Universal selector (*), combinators (+, >, ~), and negation pseudo-class (:not()) do not affect specificity.

+## box-sizing
+  - content-box: If you set an element's width to 100 pixels, then the element's content box will be 100 pixels wide, and the width of any border or padding will be added to the final rendered width, making the element wider than 100px.
+  - border-box: If you set an element's width to 100 pixels, that 100 pixels will include any border or padding you added, and the content box will shrink to absorb that extra width.

 ## Margin collapsing
   - Collapsing rule